 2. Be Selective In What Advice You Take Seriously

-Some people out there are giving advice for all of the wrong reasons.
+Some people out there are giving pregnancy tips for first time moms for all of the wrong reasons.
 If someone on the internet is telling you that you should breast feed because formula is evil, she's probably not someone you should take advice from.
 On the other hand if a friend is telling you to breastfeed because there is no formula on the shelf as natural and perfect as breast milk, I'd be more inclined to take her advice.

 Don't take pregnancy, labor, delivery, or parenting advice from someone trying to scare you, intimidate you, shame you, or put down a specific group of people for their own gain or pleasure.